superernie77/java-9-playground/README.md

 # java-9-playground

-Collection of small examples showing new language features and APIs of Java 9.
+Collection of JUnit 5 Tests showing new language features and APIs of Java 9

-- new Collection factory-methods
+- new Collection factory-methods (CollectionFactoryMethodsTest.java)
-- new HttpClient
+- new HttpClient (HttpClientTest)
-- Interface with private method
+- Interface with private method (InterfaceWithPrivateMethodTest)
-- new Stream API features
+- new Stream API features (NewStreamFeaturesTest)
-- Jigsaw module-info file
-- new Logging API
+- new Logging API (DefaultLoggerTest)
-- new deprecation attributes
+- new deprecation attributes (DeprecatedClass)
-- try with resource enhancement
+- try-with-resource enhancement (TryWithResourceTest)